JarkkoPar/Utility_AI_GDExtension/tutorial/Tutorial_3.md

 ## Adding the code
 The last two things to do is to add the code to run the search space query and the `apply_criterion()` method for the Custom Search Criterion.
 We'll first add the code for the custom search criterion.
+Note that you **don't need to add this code for any of the other search criterion node types**, it is specific to the custom search criterion.

 Choose the UtilityAICustomSearchCriterion node and attach a script to it by using the Attach Script button or via the right-click menu.
 |Adding the script|